 What people think, believe, and feel affects how they behave.
 The natural and extrinsic effects of their actions, in turn, partly determine their thought patterns and affective reactions.”

 Just as the aforementioned Albert Bandura can be considered as one of the truly distinguished figures of the cognitive revolution, so too can the iconic American psychologist Albert Ellis (September 27, 1913 – July 24, 2007).
 Similarly, just as Bandura’s work impacted the field far beyond the initial phases of the field’s evolution towards Cognitive Psychology, so too has the work of the man Psychology Today proclaimed as having the greatest impact on modern psychotherapy.
 It was in the late 1940s when Ellis, who believed that each of us can cultivate happiness and fulfillment within ourselves, broke away from the conventional therapeutic approach of psychoanalysis and began developing a new method that blended cognitive, emotional and behavioral strategies.
-By the mid 1950s, the iconic psychologist had gone public with his new approach of Rational Emotive Behavior Therapy (REBT) and begun teaching it to other therapists.
+By the mid 1950s, the iconic psychologist had gone public with his new approach, Rational Emotive Behavior Therapy (REBT), and begun teaching it to other therapists.

 Although his new therapeutic strategy, which he continued to tinker with until he passed away, was met with fierce resistance from the traditional psychotherapeutic establishment throughout the 1950s, Ellis wouldn’t be discouraged and as his approach gained evidence-based validity, he’d soon become one of the field’s most influential figures.
 In the following decade, the famed psychologist, who also played a prominent role in the American Sexual Revolution, began his next monumental project by working with the late great psychiatrist Aaron T. Beck.
-While the latter is generally considered as the founding father of Cognitive Behavioral Therapy (CBT), which is one of the most effective therapeutic approaches today, the method’s foundation was largely built upon the former’s ideas.
-For the immense contributions he made to the field, Albert Ellis has been bestowed with numerous awards and remains considered as one of the history’s most influential psychologists.
+While the latter is generally considered the founding father of Cognitive Behavioral Therapy (CBT), which is one of the most effective therapeutic approaches today, the method’s foundation was largely built upon the former’s ideas.
+For the immense contributions he made to the field, Albert Ellis has been bestowed with numerous awards and remains considered one of history’s most influential psychologists.
 Of our ability to nurture a wholesome psychological state, Ellis told us:

 You have considerable power to construct self-helping thoughts, feelings and actions as well as to construct self-defeating behaviors.
 You have the ability, if you use it, to choose healthy instead of unhealthy thinking, feeling and acting.”